jchharrell/DatabaseManagement/README.md

+##Jared Harrell, Molly Thomas
-This program shows how we can connect PostgreSQL with flask and insert new rows in our database and select distinct items form our table.
+This project shows how we can connect PostgreSQL with flask and insert new rows in our database and select distinct items form our table.

 ## Quick Start
 ### Local Test Setup